-The Centreon Business Activity Monitoring (Centreon-BAM) module is a software tool for modelizing IT services and applications for end users.
+Centreon Business Activity Monitoring (Centreon-BAM) is a feature for modelizing IT services and applications from end users point of view.
 It reports on the status of a service in real time, tracking any changes, thereby allowing you to measure results against business-oriented service level agreements (SLAs) with internal or external users.

 Centreon BAM aggregates raw sets of values, or indicators, against which to measure business performance.
-These key performance indicators (KPIs) collected by the Centreon monitoring system can be either a Centreon service, a logical rule between multiple services or any another business-centric monitoring indicator, called a Business Activity (BA).
+These indicators collected by the Centreon monitoring system can be either a Centreon service, a logical rule between multiple services or any another business-centric monitoring indicator, called a Business Activity (BA).

-You can use a BA as a KPI for another BA to create an impact tree and modelize the IT services or applications for analysis.
+You can use a BA as an indicator for another BA to create an impact tree and modelize the IT services or applications for analysis.

 The evolution of a BA object will determine the quality of service (QoS) that reflects how well the application performs for its users.
 Based on this QoS rating, you can define the BA’s operating levels and the SLA.

 If a BA fails, the malfunction(s) that led to the drop in QoS can be analyzed and the SLA failure diagnosed.

 The following is an example of how Centreon BAM modelizes an application:

 Modeling a service or an application (that becomes a BA in Centreon’s world) and its related indicators should be simple and methodical.
 Ideally, you should first include indicators that are directly related to the overall function of the service/applications and then gradually add other indicators that would have a potential impact on BA status.

 All indicators added to a BA must initially be monitored one at a time by the system to determine the operational status of the BA.
 They can then be incorporated and weighted to reflect the general state of the BA with a blocking, major, minor or null impact on the QoS of a Business Activity.